-- Deployment of court sessions, including courts martial, brought the rule of law to areas without access to statutory justice, - Infrastructure development through quick impact projects, - Release of children recruited by parties to the conflict, - Capacity building and mentoring for, and of, justice actors and institutions, - Growing recognition of sexual and gender-based violence and conflict-related sexual violence as crimes, and provision of small yet fundamental steps to access to justice, - Establishment of a template on how to harmonize statutory and customary systems through the special courts, - Partnership with civil society actors and organizations to promote human rights and transitional justice, and - Support for reforms and legislation, such as security bills, the land policy and the Penal Code.
+- Deployment of court sessions, including courts-martial, brought the rule of law to areas without access to statutory justice - Infrastructure development through quick impact projects - Release of children recruited by parties to the conflict - Capacity-building and mentoring for and of justice actors and institutions - Growing recognition of sexual and gender-based violence and conflict-related sexual violence as crimes, and provision of small yet fundamental steps to access to justice - Establishment of a template on how to harmonize statutory and customary systems through the special courts - Partnership with civil society actors and organizations to promote human rights and transitional justice - Support for reforms and legislation, such as security bills, the land policy and the Penal Code

 OIOS makes three recommendations to UNMISS based on the findings of the evaluation.
-They centre around improving internal Mission documentation, enhancing partnership with UNCT entities, and development of a capacity strengthening strategy, in coordination with UNCT and the Government of the Republic of South Sudan (GoRSS) rule of law and accountability partners.
+They centre around improving internal Mission documentation, enhancing partnership with United Nations country team entities, and development of a capacity-strengthening strategy, in coordination with the United Nations country team and the Government of South Sudan rule of law and accountability partners.